 Project Service Options Appraisal Mel Rundle/Rosa Tanfield Description Reviewing what we do and how, to determine the skills required to take a new approach to maintaining our streets and green spaces.
 Instead of having resource in CCC, contractors, and CBH the intent is to have multi-skilled operatives and align service delivery across the whole city in the most efficient way.
 This could be a variety of models, which could include a community-enabling approach in some areas and will ensure a more sustainable service that is fit for the future.
 This may impact how parts of our city will look over the seasons, with longer periods between grass cuts for example but we will continue to work hard to ensure the city looks welcoming for residents and visitors.
-Planned Activity Review what we currently do and who does it in spring 2024; did 2024 fferent service delivery options expl oration in spring/summer 2024; talking to our stakeholders in summer/autumn Key Milestones Options appraisal: Committee review and recommendations to Cabinet - Sep/Oct 2024 Detailed proposal: Cabinet and council sign-off - by December 2024 Implementation plan: Implementation plan with phased timelines - delivered by October 2026 Staff Impact Circa 40 staff employed by the contractor (TUPE implications), circa 60 staff at CCC but ultimately the staff impact cannot be determined until the final service option decision has been reached.
-Investment Requirement Investment requirement cannot be determined until the final se any in-house service as well as investment in some CCC owned s • hed however some capital investment for tools and machinery will be required for se.
-Risks and Mitigation All risks will be measured through the exploration of the service detail as part of the final proposal, but could include: Changes to how parts of our city will look over the seasons Reputational risk from the public regarding public open space maintained TUPE implications as well as potential redundancy costs Potential significant capital investment, subject to the final seasons es and how they are managed and Mitigation could include A contingency plan will be developed to address unforeseen challenges, including a phased implementation approach to minimize disruptions.
+Planned Activity Review what we currently do and who does it in spring 2024; different service delivery options exploration in spring/summer 2024; talking to our stakeholders in summer/autumn 2024 Key Milestones Options appraisal: Committee review and recommendations to Cabinet - Sep/Oct 2024 Detailed proposal: Cabinet and council sign-off - by December 2024 Implementation plan: Implementation plan with phased timelines - delivered by October 2026 Staff Impact Circa 40 staff employed by the contractor (TUPE implications), circa 60 staff at CCC but ultimately the staff impact cannot be determined until the final service option decision has been reached.
+Investment Requirement Investment requirement cannot be determined until the final service option decision has been reac any in-house service as well as investment in some CCC owned sites to ensure they are fit for purpo Risks and Mitigation All risks will be measured through the exploration of the service options and will be presented in detail as part of the final proposal, but could include: Changes to how parts of our city will look over the seasons Reputational risk from the public regarding public open spaces and how they are managed and maintained TUPE implications as well as potential redundancy costs Potential significant capital investment, subject to the final service option decision Mitigation could include A contingency plan will be developed to address unforeseen challenges, including a phased implementation approach to minimize disruptions.
 Communication and behaviour change activity will be key to success.
 Training and redeployment options will be explored Seek advice from experts to minimise spend and risk Financial Outcomes Aim for £750K net budget decrease 2026/27 What does this mean?
 We expect to see a reduction in contract spend, a redesign of staff structure and roles including a possible reduction and income generation opportunities